-And it’s great they are.
-The Montessori method, although old, has a lot to say to the modern parents who want only the best for their children.
+Montessori toys have become quite popular in recent years.
+The Montessori method, although old, has a lot to say to modern parents who want only the best for their children.

 What are Montessori toys?

 A Montessori toy is one that is in accordance with the Montessori principles.